Vesicar, 5 mg 30 pcs.

 The highest dose of solifenacin used by volunteers was 100 mg as a single dose.
 The most commonly reported side effects at this dose were headache (mild), dry mouth (moderate), dizziness (moderate), drowsiness (mild), and blurred vision (moderate).
 No cases of acute overdose have been reported.

-Treatment: administration of activated charcoal, gastric lavage; vomiting should not be induced.
+Treatment: administration of activated carbon, gastric lavage; vomiting should not be induced.

-As in cases of overdose of other anticholinergic agents, symptoms should be treated as follows:
+As with overdose of other anticholinergic drugs, symptoms should be treated as follows:

-For severe central anticholinergic effects (hallucinations, marked excitability), physostigmine or carbachol;
+– for severe central anticholinergic effects (hallucinations, severe excitability) – physostigmine or carbachol;

-– for mydriasis – eye drops pilocarpine and/or darken the room where the patient is.
+– for mydriasis – instill pilocarpine into the eyes and/or darken the room where the patient is.

-As with overdose of other anticholinergic drugs, special attention should be paid to patients with an established risk of QT interval prolongation (i.e., hypokalemia, bradycardia and concomitant administration of QT interval prolongers) and patients with cardiac disease (myocardial ischemia, arrhythmia, congestive heart failure).
+As with overdose of other anticholinergic drugs, special attention should be paid to patients with an established risk of QT prolongation (i.e., hypokalemia, bradycardia, and concomitant use of drugs known to prolong the QT interval) and patients with cardiac disease (myocardial ischemia, arrhythmia, congestive heart failure).

 ---|---|